bradsbrown/python-solutions/README.md

 	Each function is labeled per it's question (`def question1():`)

-	Each function is explained the the explanations.txt file
+	Each function is explained the the explanations.md file

 ## INSTALLATION